advanced-go/advanced-go/README.md

 # Advanced Go

 Advanced Go is an exercise in development of architectures to facilitate the development of AI Agents.
-Inspiration for the AI Agent architecture is defined in the AI text book by [Stewart Russell & Peter Norvig][aima].
+Inspiration for the AI Agent architecture is defined in the AI text book by [Stuart Russell & Peter Norvig][aima].
 The textbook defines an AI Agent as follows:
 ~~~
 An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment
 through effectors.
 ~~~

+The AI Agent developed implements an observation -> analyze -> act cycle

+The agent utilizes the following modules:

+1. example-domain - resources used by the agent to query timeseries access log and SLO data, and to create an agent activity audit trail
+2. example-host - a service host for the AI Agent
+3. example-test - a test application used to send timeseries and SLO data to the service host.

 [aima]: <https://aima.cs.berkeley.edu/>